 Teach your dog hand signals.
 If your dog’s sight is intact, she can learn to respond to your hand signals.
 Older dogs can still learn, so don’t give up on your senior.

 When people can see that your dog cannot hear, they will be less likely to run up to him and startle him.
+To let other know that your dog is deaf, consider getting a harness or shirt that says that he is deaf.

 Be ready to caution young children, as they may be inclined to run up to your dog to pet her, without asking.